Monat Global is not without its controversies.

 ‘Why I stopped selling Monat’ | Final Thoughts

-From the collective experiences of the people who stopped selling Monat, we can see the same patterns over and over again.
+From the things I gathered from speaking to women who stopped selling Monat, we can see the same patterns over and over again.

 The pressure to be working 24/7 and sacrificing your sleep, career and down time.
 Being shunned and made to feel bad if you don’t hit your targets or if you decide to leave the company.
 Being told to ignore or make fun or anybody that disagrees with you and not listen to any criticism.
 Spending hundreds of dollars to make a tiny amount back in return.
 Becoming disillusioned and eventually wanting out.